lyteword/chspurgeon-tod/volume-7/psalm-140.md

 **Verse 11.** (*second clause.*) The hunt and pursuit of the violent sinner.

-1\.The progress of the chase.
+1\.
+The progress of the chase.

 a) At first the victim is ignorant of it.